• Home

 10. See the sunset from the water

-Maggie sunsets are something else and one of the best ways to experience them is on the water.
-There are two main options I recommend; the first being Pilgrim Sailing’s Sunset Cruise.
-Enjoy the sunset while sipping on unlimited beverages and dipping into the delicious cheese platter.
+Maggie sunsets are something else, and one of the best ways to experience them is on the water.
+My personal recommendation is Pilgrim Sailing’s Sunset Cruise.
+Enjoy the sunset while sipping unlimited beverages and sampling the delicious cheese platter.
+A cheaper option that takes you to the SS Adelaide Shipwreck is Aquascene’s Sunset & Shipwrecks Cruise.
+Plus, you can BYO drinks and nibbles.
+The final option is the sunset cruise by Island Time Cruises, departing from Horseshoe Bay.

-11. Visit Selina’s Koala Village
+11. Visit the Koala Village

-Once known as Bungalow Bay Koala Village, Selina now owns the premises.
+Once known as Bungalow Bay Koala Village, Bounce now owns the premises.
 But it’s still Australia’s only resort with an on-site wildlife park and one of the most popular Magnetic Island tourist attractions.
 You can meet turtles, koalas, wombats and crocodiles.

 Free things to do on Magnetic Island